cloud-native-toolkit/site-developer-guide/docs/contribute/documentation.md

 1. **Overview** - This is high level information about the Cloud-Native Toolkit.
 What it is and why does it exist.
 2. **Install** - This is a section designed to help the first time user get up and running with minimal knowledge.
 More advanced install options are provided in a later section
 3. **Learning** - This section is designed to teach the fundamentals of Cloud-Native development with the toolkit.
 Using a default installation of the Toolkit to work through Continuous Integration and Continuous Delivery.
-This section is more about Cloud-Native development and how the Toolkit provides functionality to support Cloud-Natove development rather than a deep dive on specific tools that are part of the toolkit.
+This section is more about Cloud-Native development and how the Toolkit provides functionality to support Cloud-Native development rather than a deep dive on specific tools that are part of the toolkit.
 4. **Adopting** - This section is designed to move from the initial learning phase to adopting the Toolkit as part of development activities.
 It covers more advanced installation options, customization options, best practices and how the Toolkit can be applied to certain use cases
 5. **Reference** - The reference section is the technical documentation for the resources delivered by the Toolkit.
-6. **Resources** - The resources section provides links to content outside the toolkit that someone learning the toolkit may find usefu
+6. **Resources** - The resources section provides links to content outside the toolkit that someone learning the toolkit may find useful
 7. **Contributing** - This section provides how someone can become a contributor to the Cloud-Native Toolkit project, which includes the core Toolkit, adding additional starter kits or pipeline tasks, updating or adding to the documentation.

 ## Creating content